 Where do cats go when they go out?
 Cats are a furry enigma when they’re right in front of you – what’s it looking at behind that wall, why does it love that sock so much, is it going to murder me in my sleep – so when they’re out of the house, the mind boggles.

-Way before George Lucas stopped being able to resist the compulsion to ruin his own reputation, R2D2 was the coolest, cutest movie character without a face and the beepy little wheelie bin was made into a veritable litany of different toys.
+At one point in history, everyone agreed that R2D2 was the coolest, cutest movie character without a face and the beepy little wheelie bin was made into a veritable litany of different toys.

 Not content with the poor standards of the mass-produced toys however, YouTube user Greensheller decided to improve the offering for his girlfriend’s birthday.